Toni500github/customfetch/README.md

 # Offset between the ascii art and the system infos
 offset = 5

+# Padding between the start and the ascii art
+logo-padding-left = 0

-# Padding of the logo from the top
+# Padding of the ascii art from the top
 logo-padding-top = 0

+# Padding of the layout from the top
+layout-padding-top = 0

 # Colors can be with: hexcodes (#55ff88) and for bold put '!' (!#55ff88)
 # OR ANSI escape code colors like "\e[1;34m"